rajkumaar23/rajkumaar23.github.io/content/posts/codechef-interview.md

 ## Online Coding Round at CodeChef – 3 hours
-- 1 st and 2 nd question were of beginner level ([Reference](https://www.codechef.com/problems/school/))
+- 1st and 2nd question were of beginner level ([Reference](https://www.codechef.com/problems/school/))
-- 3 rd question (Easy) – You are given an array `A1,A2,...,An` of size N. A pair `(i,j)` is good if and only if `1≤i<j≤N` and `Ai+Aj` is a prime number.
+- 3rd question (Easy) – You are given an array `A1,A2,...,An` of size N. A pair `(i,j)` is good if and only if `1≤i<j≤N` and `Ai+Aj` is a prime number.
 You need to find the number of good pairs in this array.
 (Trick: Using Sieve of Eratosthenes for finding primes)
-- 4 th question (Medium) - Modified knapsack question (Dynamic Programming)
+- 4th question (Medium) - Modified knapsack question (Dynamic Programming)
-- 5 th question (Hard) – Based on graphs
+- 5th question (Hard) – Based on DSU

 Out of these, I was able to solve 4 of them and I got into the next round.